Ryom Tae-ok

-Ryom Tae-ok (born February 2, 1999) is a North Korean pair skater.
+Ryom Tae-ok (Korean: 렴대옥; born February 2, 1999) is a North Korean pair skater.
 With current partner, Han Kum-chol, she is the 2025 Asian Winter Games silver medalist.

 With her former partner, Kim Ju-sik, she is the 2018 Four Continents bronze medalist, the 2017 Asian Winter Games bronze medalist, 2016 Cup of Tyrol bronze medalist, and 2016 Asian Open Trophy champion.
 They were the first North Korean figure skaters to win a medal at an ISU event.

 Personal life

 Ryom was born on February 2, 1999 in Pyongyang, North Korea.
 As hobbies, she enjoys listening to music, dancing, and reading.

 She looks up to pair teams, Meagan Duhamel/Eric Radford and Evgenia Tarasova/Vladimir Morozov.

 Career

 Early career

 Ryom began figure skating in 2008 after watching the sport on TV and wanting to try it herself.
 Her first pair partner was O Chang-gon, with whom she skated with from 2010 to 2013.
 Together, they won the 2013 North Korean Championships.
 She subsequently skated with Kim Mun-song for the duration of the 2013–14 figure skating season.

 Ryom would ultimately team up with Kim Ju-sik in 2015.
 The team trained in Pyongyang at the Taesongsan Skating Club and were coached by Kim Hyon-son.